-An educated patient will not only understand suggested treatments, but will most often make the right decisions concerning the course of their current and future dental care.
-At Sundance Dental, we believe that patient education is the key to a productive and successful patient/dental office relationship.
+Knowledge is power - an informed patient will not only better understand suggested treatments, but will also be better prepared to make the right decisions regarding their dental and overall health.
+At Sundance Dental, we believe that patient education is the key to a productive and successful patient/dentist relationship.
 Our professional team is readily available to assist you with any questions or concerns.
 Listed below is a list of commonly asked questions:

 Yes, Sundance Dental continues to grow and accept new patients.
 Walk-ins and emergencies are also welcome.
 Call us to schedule your appointment.